PrairieLearn/PrairieLearn/docs/assessment.md

 | `studentGroupJoin`   | boolean | false   | Allow students to join other groups by join code.  |
 | `studentGroupLeave`  | boolean | false   | Allow students to leave groups.                    |

-Please notice: changing an assessment from group -> individual or vice versa after students have started working on it will cause student work to be lost.
+Note that changing an assessment from individual to group or vice versa after students have started working on it will cause student work to be lost.

 ### Managing groups